The grassroots football network.Open in beta, sign up your club today.

 What you can do is use the Discovery Hub to find grassroots clubs near you.
 Browse by location, age group and format to find a club that's right for your child, then contact them directly through their profile page to ask about joining.

-If you're looking for official club listings, you can also check Find Football at englandfootball.com.
+If you're looking for official club listings, you can also check the FA's Find Football tool.

-Find Football (on englandfootball.com) helps people discover clubs.
+Find Football (at find.englandfootball.com) helps people discover clubs.
 It's the FA's official directory.

 Grassroute helps clubs discover each other.
 It's the bit that's missing: finding opposition for friendlies, browsing tournaments, arranging matches, and connecting directly with other clubs.
 Grassroute sits alongside Find Football, not instead of it.